shreytheshreyas/tp/docs/UserGuide.md

 Format: `project n/PROJECT_NAME`

-* The user must be in Home View before adding a new project.
+* You must be in HomeView before adding a new project.

 Example of usage: